cresset-lab/AgentHAB/README.md

 # openHABAgents

 openHABAgents is an AI-driven toolkit that turns natural language automation requests into executable openHAB DSL rules.
-It couples an iterative generation and validation loop with optional deployment through an MCP server so you can move from intent to live automation quickly and safely.
+It couples an iterative generation and validation loop with direct openHAB integration so you can move from intent to live automation quickly and safely.

 ## Overview

-The repository bundles two primary deliverables:
+The repository bundles two primary components:

-1. `main.py` orchestrates retrieval-augmented rule generation, iterative validation, and file management for `.rules` artifacts.
+1. **Python Agents** (`main.py`) - Orchestrates retrieval-augmented rule generation, iterative validation against live openHAB state, and file management for `.rules` artifacts.
+The agents use `OpenHABClient` directly as a Python library.
-2. `openhab-mcp-server/` implements a Model Context Protocol (MCP) server so assistants that speak MCP can inspect and update an openHAB installation.
+2. **MCP Server** (`openhab-mcp/`) - Optional standalone Model Context Protocol server for Claude Desktop and Cursor/Cline integration.
+This is **NOT** used by the Python agents.

 ## Key Features

 - AI-assisted rule authoring powered by LangChain and the `gpt-4o-mini` chat model.
+- **Context-aware validation**: Validates rules against live openHAB system state to prevent undefined items, conflicts, and security issues.
+- **Conflict detection**: Analyzes existing rules (both live and locally generated) to detect duplicate triggers and contradictory actions.
+- **Security reasoning**: LLM-based security analysis to detect dangerous patterns (HVAC conflicts, infinite loops, etc.).
 - Iterative validator loop that incorporates structured feedback until a rule passes quality checks or the retry budget is exhausted.
+- **Individual rule file management**: Each generated rule is automatically saved to a separate `.rules` file for better organization and modularity.
 - Retrieval over curated documentation in `context/` using the LangChain BM25 retriever.
 - Configurable output location via `OPENHAB_RULES_DIR` with sensible defaults (`generated_rules/`).
 - Optional automatic deployment to an MCP server by setting `OPENHAB_MCP_URL` (plus token support).